 You may need to negotiate a new accommodation agreement and accommodation price if you change rooms, for example, if you choose to move from a shared room to a single room.
-You may also be asked to pay extra service fees or additional service fees associated with the new room.
+You may also be asked to pay extra service fees associated with the new room.